QSU Policy on Timeliness

-- For grant proposal development, the QSU should to be notified at least one month in advance of a submission deadline to secure its involvement and ideally 3 months prior to submission.
+- For grant proposal development, the QSU should to be notified at least two months in advance of a submission deadline to secure its involvement and ideally 3 months prior to submission.
 In general, investigators should contact the QSU at the earliest notification that a grant proposal will be developed.
 It is never too early to contact us!

 - Out of respect and fairness to our collaborators and to continue to uphold highest levels of data integrity, we are unable to perform last minute requests.

 QSU Timeliness Policy as the Analytic Center for the Western Regional Center of the WHI Extension Study

 The QSU is the Western Analytic Center for the WHI Extension Study.
 In its role, the QSU offers support to

 - Prepare manuscripts

 Our policy on timeliness for grant proposal and manuscript development applies to WHI investigators as well.
 Additionally,

 - For study feasibility, the QSU needs one week after an initial meeting to provide feedback on feasibility.